 Colour is complex and nuanced.
-It has the power to communicate and convey messages and meaning without words, and at its core is a fundamental part of the human experience.
+It has the power to communicate and convey messages and meaning without words.
+At its core is a fundamental part of the human experience.
 Over the years, designers have explored the potential of colour to affect mood and psyche in commercial and residential projects for their clients.
 So, when Pantone – the world authority on colour – releases their much anticipated “Pantone Colour of the Year”, designers will get to work expressing the language of colour with the new trends in tiles, soft furnishings and fixed features.

 So, what’s the colour that will see us out for the rest of 2017?
 Greenery.